Abdul-AA/Predicting-the-Physical-Form-of-Polymer-Samples/README.md

 # Predicting the Physical Form of Polymer Samples

 # Objective
-The goal is to predict the physical form of polymer samples based on laboratory measurements of the particle density and bulk density of the samples.
+The goal is to predict the physical form of polymer samples based on laboratory measurements of the particle and bulk densities of the samples.

 # Hypothesis
 Both both bulk density and particle density measurements can be used to accurately predict the physical form of polymer samples.
-By training a classification model on the labeled data, the aim is to predict the physical form of the unlabeled samples.
-It is expected that feature importance analysis will reveal which type of density measurement is more predictive of the sample's physical form.

 # Data
 The dataset contains two types of measurements: bulk density (measured in lb/ft³), which includes the empty spaces between particles, and particle density (measured in g/cm³), which measures only the polymer material itself.
-Each sample is uniquely identified and may have been tested multiple times.
+Each sample is uniquely identified with an ID and may have been tested multiple times.

-The physical form of the samples, such as powder or pellets, is provided in a separate file.
+The physical form of the samples, such as powder or pellets, is provided in a separate file named classification labels, which can be found in the data folder in this repo.
 However, not all samples have this label.
-The challenge is to predict the physical form for these unlabeled samples.
+The goal is to predict the physical form for these unlabeled samples.

 The dataset exhibits class imbalance across five classes as shown below: powder, pellets, granular, brown, and cast.